pallavijoshisgl/EntityFrameWorkBasedWebAPP/README.md

 # Entity Framework Based Web APP

-# # A coding assignment problem

-## This is the web application developed for the job application.
+A coding assignment problem which includes the web application developed for the job application.

 Running instruction: